narelIC/christmas-hardware/README.md

 # christmas-hardware
 A led-blink board inspired on a christmas tree.

 The project was made as a minimalist circuit using the NE555 counter, and with an artistic PCB design, that resembles some christmas symbol.
-Inspired on the work of @Juliallabs.